amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 Here, the question arises whether we should resort to client-side data fetching so that we can implement this feature with `useState`.
 However, that would require us to move all of our components to the client side, resulting in a bloated bundle.

 Do we have an alternative?
-We do in fact.
+Yes.
 And it’s a capability that has been around on the web for ages: [search parameters](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) (sometimes referred to as *query parameters*).
 What makes search parameters a great option for our use case is that they can be read on the server side.

 So let’s modify our page component to receive `searchParams` via props.